MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.3.00  (2023/07/07)
+  - Add: New task types in script colletions: "Pool - Increase host count" and "Pool - Decrease host count" - creates or deletes standard hosts in a pool to the given target count (set it in parameter).
+Use carefully
+  - Add: Gallery images for Windows 11 Enterprise 22H2
 - 1.0.2.09  (2023/06/30)
   - Fix: If a API request to get a list of host pools failed during the rollout, a successful rollout was not detected (the deployment timed out and the hosts were deleted)
 - 1.0.2.08  (2023/06/27)